mirzadev/MVC-TECH-BLOG/README.md

 ## Usage
 💻

-Run the following command at the root of your project and answer the prompted questions:
+Run the following command at the terminal:

 `npm run seeds`